When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Additional features

 Once you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build.
-Additionally, you can:
+For example, you can add advanced features such as:

-• Create a dashboard for doctors to review their upcoming appointment.
+• Create a dashboard for doctors to review and track appointments.

-Hiring a developer or dev team to build this application would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
+Hiring a developer or development company to build an appointment booking app would cost thousands, if not tens of thousands of dollars.
+As you launch and grow in users, our paid plans allow you to host your mobile app on your own custom domain, starting from as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of Zocdoc without any additional costs.

 Templates

-Bubble can help you build an appointments application or any other product you choose!
+Bubble can help you build an app like Zocdoc or any other mobile app you choose!
 It’s never been easier to build something incredible without having to code.

 Ready to join the no-code movement?
 Register your free account here and get started today.

-If you’d like additional help when building your product, our thriving community forum is a great place to source actionable advice and resources.
-Any maker is also encouraged to ask questions within the community to help simplify their no-code journey.
+If you’d like additional help when building your app, our thriving community forum is a great place to source actionable advice and resources.
+Any maker is encouraged to ask questions within the community to help simplify your no-code journey.